Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Update a Photo Album (Image Category) in a specified Project.'
-It specifies partial update behavior ('only the supplied fields are changed') and distinguishes from sibling tools like create_image_category or delete_image_category.
+The description clearly states the tool updates a Photo Album (Image Category) within a specified Project, using a specific verb and resource.
+It also notes partial-update behavior ('Send only the fields you intend to change'), which helps distinguish it from create/delete tools like create_image_category and delete_image_category.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.